apache/ranger/ranger-tools/scripts/README.txt

 # See the License for the specific language governing permissions and
 # limitations under the License.

-This file describes how to build, unpackage and run the performance testing tool.
+This file describes how to build, setup, configure and run the performance testing tool.

 1. Build Apache Ranger using the following command.
 	% mvn clean compile package assembly:assembly